 One of our favourite areas within the scope of rehab has always been mobility coaching.
 Over the years we have had the opportunity to work with hundreds of individuals, all with various reasons behind their mobility issues.
-From those using walking sticks because of hip pain to those with connective tissue disorders, our mobility coaching programme has a wide application.
+From those using walking sticks because of hip pain to those with connective tissue disorders, our mobility coaching programme has been used by a myriad of individuals.

-The results from our mobility framework are simply unmated worldwide, and this is because they were first designed for connective tissue disorders, wherein neurology is the fundamental driving force for stabilising joints.
+Our mobility framework was first designed for our clients with connective tissue disorders, wherein Neuro-exercises are the fundamental driving force to create a comprehensive exercise programme.
 We soon found that our unique framework was incredibly transferable to the general population, and after a small amount of research and testing, our unique mobility coaching was born.
-In the subsequent years since its invention, we have worked with more and more people to help them restore their mobility, dealing with often the most difficult cases.
+In the subsequent years since its invention, we have worked with more and more people to help them to restore their mobility, dealing with often, incredibly complex cases.

 Courtney’s mobility coaching story remains one of our favourites to date, as it was such a pleasure to work with her and guide her on such a complex journey.
 In December 2016, an awkward fall triggered a brain condition in young Courtney called Chiari malformation.
 Chiari malformation is a condition in which brain tissue pushes into the spinal canal, causing acute pain and long-term neurological problems.